botiqueme/alfredcohost-user-docs/docs/procedures/change_payment_card_p.md

 To view or change your payment card, go to **My host profile** > **My saved card** and proceed with saving your new card details.

+> **IMPORTANT**
-> **IMPORTANT** Once you add a new card, it may take a few minutes for the updated payment information to appear in the system.
+> - Once you add a new card, it may take a few minutes for the updated payment information to appear in the system.
+> - Regardless of the billing cycle, **any new card you add will take effect starting from the next billing cycle**.

 ## Next step